how-to-firebase/full-stack-firebase/README.md

 If you're not familiar with Angular or React, do not worry.
 The markup and JavaScript is easy enough to read, and We'll stick to vanilla JS as much as possible.

-Firebase's free Spark planis **very generous**.
+Firebase's free Spark plan is **very generous**.
 There are some uses of Firebase Functions that require upgrading to a paid Blaze plan, but they're not required.

 ## This course is not...